zammad/zammad-user-documentation/extras/shared-drafts.rst

       :alt: Screencast showing how to open the shared draft load dialogue within the ticket zoom

-   Loading a draft works the same from the point of draft previews.
+   Loading a draft works the same starting from draft previews.

       .. include:: /extras/includes/shared-drafts-overwriting-drafts-warning.include.rst